wdi-atx-11/tic-tac-toe/README.md

 * Display a message to indicate which player's turn is about to be played (`X` or `O`).

 * If a player wins, show a message with the mark of the winner.
-Separate your code that finds the winner (if any) into its own function.
+Separate your code that finds the winner (if there is a winner) into its own function.

 * If the board fills up before anyone wins, show a message that it was a draw.